Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/Related/Depression and anxiety/Can Anxiety Cause Depression if Left Untreated.md

 ---
 title: Can Anxiety Cause Depression if Left Untreated?
-source: Verywell Mind
+source: Psych Central
-category: OCD
+category: Depression and anxiety
-language: English
+language: en
 ---

 Living with the effects of anxiety can cause depression as a result of avoidant behaviors, self-esteem changes, and hypervigilance.